AroniasPrenovost/scalp-trader/LLM_LEARNING_GUIDE.md

 ## Overview

-This trading bot now includes a **self-learning system** where the LLM (GPT-4o) analyzes historical trading data to improve future trading decisions.
+This trading bot includes a **self-learning system** where the LLM (GPT-4o) analyzes historical trading data to improve future trading decisions.
 The system provides the AI with:

 1. **Historical transaction data** for the specific symbol
 2. **Buy event screenshots** showing market conditions when trades were initiated